 You can view these via links at www.calchambervotes.com.

 Many anti-business bills were rejected by legislators in policy or fiscal committees, thus stopping proposals before they reached the floor for a vote.
-The vote record does not capture these votes.

 Most bills in this report cover major business issues that are of concern to both small and large companies.